Skip to main content

 FEMA periodically redraws flood zone maps using recent storm data.
 Each revision adds more St. Petersburg properties to flood zones that weren't designated before.
 If you've recently been reclassified, your next renovation may trigger compliance requirements for the first time.

-Flood Zone Challenges Specific to St. Petersburg
+Flood Zone Renovation Challenges in St. Petersburg

 Peninsula Geography